- 4.7–5.1 in

 - Condition at Hatching

-- Helpless, naked with a few tufts of down, eyes closed.
+- Helpless, naked, with dark-yellow skin except for tufts of light-brown down, eyes closed.